Great Dixter Trowel (short)

 It is narrow tool to allow you to get into tight spaces and sturdy for leverage when weeding difficult plants.
 The rounded tip gives you a good cutting surface and the length of blade allows you depth in the soil.

 The small blade of the Great Dixter gardening tool represents the easiness of digging even in the most heavy clay soil.
-With a durable ash or cherry wood handle it is suitable for planting out sweet peas and other thin, long-rooted seedlings.
+With a durable cherry wood handle it is suitable for planting out sweet peas and other thin, long-rooted seedlings.

 - Ideal for planting out sweet peas and other thin, long-rooted seedlings.

-- Durable ash or cherry wood handle
+- Durable cherry wood handle

 - 10 year Steelwork guarantee